 ‘Simplified’ could apply to the whole phone, really: it’s got an all-in-one body that curves from the back around the sides, and which is metal, so you won’t have to worry about shattering it.
-Google has also gone back to a physical fingerprint sensor on the back of the phone, which is far easier to find without looking than an in-screen scanner.
+Google has also gone back to a physical fingerprint sensor on the rear of the phone, which is far easier to find without looking than an in-screen scanner.
 And with the purest version of Android 11 on board, there’s no bloatware or operating system complications.

-In most ways, that’s fine, but there are some compromises that keep it from feeling like an affordable slam dunk.
-The Pixel 5’s chipset won’t quite keep up with the processors on the new S20 Fan Edition or OnePlus handset, and its two cameras are lacking serious zoom capability.
+In most ways, that’s fine, but there are some compromises that keep it from feeling like an affordable slam-dunk.
+The Pixel 5’s chipset won’t quite keep up with the processors in the new S20 FE or OnePlus handset, and its two cameras are lacking serious zoom capability.

 But it’s the uniqueness that we miss, too: fans of the Google Pixel 4’s Soli depth sensor, which enabled in-air gestures, will be sad to see it gone.
 In a rare move for a phone maker, Google abandoned tech instead of iterating on it; LG did the same thing when it abandoned its own depth sensor, which it introduced on the LG V50, when it brought out the LG V60.

 Personally, we don’t miss Soli, though we do miss what it could have become as a uniquely Google experience.
-But while some cutting-edge tech didn’t make the cut here, it’s not a complete regression: the Pixel 5 has wireless charging, a 90Hz refresh rate display, and 5G.
-And its 4,000mAh battery is a lot bigger, and subsequently lasts far longer, than the 2,800mAh battery in the Pixel 4.
+But while some cutting-edge tech has been culled, it’s not a complete regression: the Pixel 5 has wireless charging, a 90Hz refresh rate display, and 5G, while its 4,000mAh battery is a lot bigger, and subsequently lasts far longer, than the 2,800mAh battery in the Pixel 4.

-Google Pixel 5 price and release date
+Google Pixel 5: price and release date

 The Google Pixel 5 price is $699 / £599 / AU$999, and it only comes in one configuration, with 8GB of RAM and 128GB storage.
 It’s available in two colors: Just Black and the greenish Sorta Sage.